 Mites on dogs can present a variety of distressing symptoms, often affecting their skin and behavior.

-Commonly, the most visible sign of infestation of mites on dogs is intense itching.
-Dogs may exhibit behavioral changes such as constant scratching, biting, or licking of affected areas.
+Dogs may also exhibit behavioral changes such as constant scratching, biting, or licking of affected areas.
 This persistent itching can lead to red skin, crusty patches, and, in more severe cases, hair loss, indicating an uncomfortable and distressing experience for our pets.

 For specific mite infestations like ear mites, you might notice your dog excessively shaking its head or displaying unusual behavior while trying to scratch the ears.
-Additionally, a dark discharge within the ear canal can indicate the presence of ear mites.

 Treatment of Dog Mite Symptoms